coderoad/coderoad.github.io/_posts/2016-01-10-test-runner.md

 id: test-runners
 file: 2016-01-10-test-runner.md
 ---
-A test runner works by creating a child process and calling a test framework with target files.
+A CodeRoad test runner works by creating a child process and calling a test framework with target files, then returning the result as a JSON object.

 In this way, the test runner not only determines how unit tests will be written, but it actually determines the programming language used in the tutorial.

-> Any programming language could be used with CodeRoad, you need only change the test runner.
+> Any programming language can potentially be used with CodeRoad, you need only change the test runner.

 ### Current Test Runners